Where to Buy

 GBM Assessment (Score: 8/10)

-Euripides' Trojan Women is one of the most devastating anti-war dramas ever written, depicting the suffering of the women of Troy in the aftermath of their city's destruction.
-Its unflinching portrayal of the human cost of imperial violence has led to its revival during every major modern conflict.
+Euripides' Trojan Women is a devastating anti-war dramas ever written, depicting the suffering of the women of Troy in the aftermath of their city's destruction.
+Its candid portrayal of the human cost of imperial violence has led to its revival during every major modern conflict.

 The play was produced in 415 BCE, just one year before Athens launched the disastrous Sicilian Expedition, and in the same period that the Athenians massacred the population of Melos.
 Its critique of imperial violence spoke directly to the moral crisis of Athenian democracy.
 Jean-Paul Sartre adapted the play in 1965, and Michael Cacoyannis directed a notable film version in 1971, both drawing upon its themes to address contemporary warfare.